-Split away, my friends.
+Split away.
 We do it all the time in speech.
 There’s no grammatical reason why we can’t split infinitives in English.

-And George Bernard Shaw and Jerome K Jerome have done it in writing, so we’re in good company.
-Probably the most famous example is in Star Trek – ‘to boldly go’.
+And George Bernard Shaw and Raymond Chandler have done it in writing, so we’re in good company.

 Like ‘to quickly read’ or the more famous Star Trek example, ‘to boldly go’.
 It’s when you shove another word (usually an adverb) between the ‘to’ and ‘verb’ part of the verb.

 It’s all because of Latin (no, really)